 There are three competing processes that a photon can undergo when interacting with matter.
-At electron volt (eV) energies comparable to the electron atomic binding energy, the dominant photon interaction is via photoelectric effect.
-As the photon energy increases up to kilo-electron volt (keV) range, the Compton scattering process starts to be more dominant.
+At electron volt (eV) energies comparable to the electron atomic binding energy, the dominant photon interaction is via the photoelectric effect.
+As the photon energy increases up to kilo electron volt (keV) range, the Compton scattering process starts to be more dominant.
 Although the photon is totally absorbed during the photoelectric effect, photons merely lose energy when undergoing Compton scattering.
-As the photon energy reaches twice the rest mass energy of electron, 2×511 keV, pair production begins to happen.
-Pair production becomes dominant interaction process only for energies above 5 MeV [10].
-In this process, a photon interacts with the electric field of the nucleus or the bound electrons and decays into an electron and positron pair.
+As the photon energy reaches twice the rest mass energy of electron, 2×511 keV, pair production begins to occur.
+Pair production becomes the dominant interaction process when photon energies are beyond 5 MeV [8].
+In this process, a photon interacts with the electric field of the nucleus or the bound electrons and is converted into an electron and positron pair.